diego-conti/centone/README.md

 ### runcomputations.sh
 Runs the main script through a list of computations, using GNU parallel to parallelize the computations.
 No attempt is made to handle out-of-memory errors.
 For example, run sh/runcomputations.sh 2-7.csv to recover the known examples with 2<=g<=7.

 *Disclaimer*: the script runcomputations.sh is included for demonstration purposes.
 A more sophisticated script was needed in order to parallelize effectively the computation for g<=100.

+### printcounterexamples.sh
+Print all counterexamples that have been computed